fuse-open/docs/articles/structuring-app-resources.md

 We have wrapped the `Rectangle` and `float4` resource in a `Panel` to illustrate that the resource has to be either a sibling of the `Rectangle`, or belong to one of its ancestors in order to be visible.
 Since we put it on the `Panel` it is available to the panels descendants, or any of its descendants.
 You might also have noticed that we needed to use a special _binding syntax_ in order to access this resource: `{Resource AppBackground}`.
 Since the resource might change while the app is running, we need to create a binding here so that our `Rectangle` is notified whenever that occurs.

-[callout info]
-The `{Resource <key>}` binding also works for static resources defined using `ux:Global`.
+> [callout_info] The `{Resource <key>}` binding also works for static resources defined using `ux:Global`.
 It will first look for a dynamic resource defined by `ux:Key`, but if none is present, it will pick the static one by the same name instead.
-[/callout]

 ## Color palettes